Hsmaan811/Weather-forecasting/README.md

-# Weather-forecasting
 # Skycast: Weather Web Application

-Here is a comprehensive README and project description based on the provided source code.

-## Project Description

 Skycast is a responsive, browser-based weather application that provides live weather conditions and a 7-day forecast for any city.
 The application utilizes open-source APIs to pull live data without requiring the user to configure API keys.
 Built with HTML, CSS, and Vanilla JavaScript, Skycast offers a clean, card-based interface with a toggleable navigation system to switch between current weather data and upcoming weekly outlooks.